gdsbook/book/notebooks/10_clustering_and_regionalization.md

 Two different types of plots are contained in the scatterplot matrix.
 On the diagonal are the density functions for the nine attributes.
-These allow for an inspection of the overall morphology of the attribute's value distribution.
+These allow for an inspection of the univariate distribution of the values for each attribute.
-Examining these we see that our selection of variables includes those that are negatively skewed (`pct_white` and `pct_hh_female`) as well as positively skewed (`median_house_value`, `pct_bachelor`, and `tt_work`).
+Examining these we see that our selection of variables includes some that are negatively skewed (`pct_white` and `pct_hh_female`) as well as positively skewed (`median_house_value`, `pct_bachelor`, and `tt_work`).